dotnet/apireviews/2019/System.Numerics.Tensors/README.md

 ## Notes

-* The current proposal uses interfaces; which are very hard to version, even with DIMs this might be hard due to the fact there is a hierarchy.
+* The current proposal uses interfaces; which are very hard to version, even with Default Interface Methods (DIM) this might be hard due to the fact there is a hierarchy.
 * The original proposal used abstract classes but external libraries weren't able to easily retrofit their existing types over ours; interfaces would easier to inject.